Introduction

 Guidelines

-Follow with your SKY.
+Follow with the Sky.
 Three things to pay attention to :

 - Rotate it properly to match your key direction.
 Otherwise you could get some weird mismatch.
 I’ll show a proper example in the next chapter.

 - Which map are you using ?
-A good solution is to use a HDRI published by matte-painting.
+A good solution is to use an HDRI published by matte-painting.
 Be careful with its resolution and its exposure.
-2k and a range of 10 stops should be good.
 Otherwise, you renders could be expensive and noisy.

-- I generally try to have my Sky visible in Primary Visibility.
+- I generally try to have the Sky visible in Primary Visibility.
 So there is a coherency between the Sky rendered and the Sky illuminating the scene.
-That’s a personal choice though.
-I like when they both match
+That’s a personal choice though, but I like when they both match

 It is totally possible to separate both skies if you want to.